wp-plugins/visual-form-builder/readme.txt

 * Update CSS to now prefix all classes to help eliminate theme conflicts
 * Update email function to force a From email that exists on the same domain
 * Fix bug affecting File Upload field validation
-* Fix database instal to use PRIMARY KEY instead of UNIQUE KEY
+* Fix database install to use PRIMARY KEY instead of UNIQUE KEY
 * Fix bug preventing Export from displaying filtering options
 * Minor code cleanups